chuprin-nikolay/sonar-1c-bsl-public/README.md

 ## English

+SonarQube for 1C:Enterprise support calculate metrics on 1C:BSL lang and for 1C:Querry lang on:

+* duplcation
+* complexity
+* cognitive complexity
+* code coverage
+* techdebt

+contains:

+* over 150 rules to check - current list publuished on our sonarqube server https://sonar.silverbulleters.org/coding_rules#languages=bsl (you need a GitHub account to login)

+this is public repository and page for

+* main description of plugin
-public repository to request checks via Vanessa Torpedo
+* request checks via Vanessa Torpedo
+* release anonsements
+* social activity for SonarQube Russia

 ## Russian